aweymo-ui/aerial_timelapse/content/3_gee.md

   .sort('system:time_start');
   ```

-  To start, we will define our geographic perimeter around the 83843 area code.
+  To start, we define our geographic perimeter around the Moscow area code.
 Next, we will specify the dataset to use for creating this visualization.
-Although Google Earth Engine offers over 900 datasets, I found it challenging to combine them as a beginner, likely due to differences in metadata and color outputs.
-Therefore, for this script, we will focus solely on the National Agriculture Imagery Program dataset, which dates back to around 1980.
+Here we are focusing solely on the National Agriculture Imagery Program dataset, which goes back to around 1980 and we are doing this due to the many errors I encountered previously attempting to chain together datasets to increase the time frame.

   ```
 // Get the earliest image